MoreliaTalk/morelia_server/README_ENG.md

 * /mod
   * api.py - module is responsible for description of API, as well as validation of data.
-  * config.py - module is responsible for storing settings (constants).
+  * error.py - module is responsible for storing error codes.
-  * controller.py - module is responsible for implementing methods described in [Morelia Protocol](https://github.com/MoreliaTalk/morelia_protocol/blob/master/README.md)
+  * controller.py - module is responsible for implementing methods described in [Morelia Protocol](https://github.com/MoreliaTalk/morelia_protocol/blob/master/README.md).
   * lib.py - module is responsible for hashing password, comparing password with its hash sum, and creating a hash for auth_id.
   * models.py - module is responsible for describing database tables to work through ORM.
+  * logging.py - logging configuration module.

-* /templates - templates for displaying server statistics in browser
+* /templates - templates for displaying server statistics in browser.
-  * base.html - base template with basic elements of menu, it is implemented in every working template
+  * base.html - base template with basic elements of menu, it is implemented in every working template.
-  * index.html - working homepage template
+  * index.html - working homepage template.
-  * status.thml - working page template with status of server
+  * status.thml - working page template with status of server.

-* /settings
-  * logging.py - logging settings

-* server.py - basic server code
+* server.py - basic server code.

-* manage.py - migration manager for database (creating and deleting database tables)
+* manage.py - migration manager for database (creating and deleting database tables).

 * /tests
   * fixtures/
-    * api.json - json-file with pre-prepared data, to conduct tests
+    * api.json - json-file with pre-prepared data, to conduct tests.
-  * test_api.py - validation tests
+  * test_api.py - validation tests.
-  * test_controller.py - tests to check class that is responsible for processing protocol methods
+  * test_controller.py - tests to check class that is responsible for processing protocol methods.
-  * test_lib.py - hash function tests
+  * test_lib.py - hash function tests.

-* debug_server.py - A wrapper for server.py to debug through a utility `pdb`
+* debug_server.py - A wrapper for server.py to debug through a utility `pdb`.
+* example_config.ini - file containing server settings, just rename it to `config.ini` before starting server.

 ## Installing ##